Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 You need to write a Python program and place it in the modules directory on your server.
 The program though has to be written in a particular format.
 You can get the template to start with from the Ansible documentation site.

+### Managing Return Values using Register

+- Common type of return values
+  - `backup_file`: For those modules that implement `backup=no|yes` when manipulating files, a path to the backup file created.
+  - `changed`: A boolean indicating if the task had to make changes.
+  - `failed`: A boolean that indicates if the task was failed or not.
+  - `invocation`: Information on how to module was invoked.
+  - `msg`: A string with a generic message relayed to the user.
+  - `stderr`: Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, etc.), this field contains the error output of these utilities.
+  - `stderr_lines`: When `stderr` is returned we also always provide this field which is a list of strings, one item per line from the original.
+  - `stdout`: Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, etc.), this field contains the normal output of these utilities.
+  - `stdout_lines`: When `stdout` is returned, Ansible always provides a list of strings, each containing one item per line from the original output.

 ---
 ## Part 08 (Ansible Terminology)